Y-YDev/DD5-Generator/README.md

 - Handle "bonus" part in treasure C generation: https://5e-drs.fr/les-tresors/#table-c
 - Handle individual generation by monsters for treasure A https://5e-drs.fr/les-tresors/#determiner-un-tresor
 - Add swagger for backend
+- Transform string result into object with meta-data (type, link to description, ...)